5 Innovative Apps for Neurodivergent Adults You Should Know About

 In a word?
 Maybe.

 When you diverge from societal standards of behaviour, it can be very challenging.
 Even disabling.
-Some conditions may come with chronic pain, sensory sensitivities or executive dysfunction.
-People may feel disabled by their condition.

 Disabled is not a bad word.
 It’s simply an accurate descriptor of how some people cannot perform some tasks.
 That’s all.
 It’s a neutral term.